DFHack/dfhack/Lua API.rst

 When calling such scripts, always use '/' as the separator for directories, e.g. ``devel/lua-example``.

-Scripts are re-read from disk every time they are used (this may be changed later to check the file change time); however the global variable values persist in memory between calls.
+Scripts are re-read from disk if they have changed since the last time they were read.
+Global variable values persist in memory between calls, unless the file has changed.
 Every script gets its own separate environment for global variables.